JonMS95/CPP_HTTP_Server/README.md

 # CPP_HTTP_Server: an HTTP(S) server written in C++ 💻
-The aim of this project is to learn about HTTP protocol and build an HTTP(S) server, so it has been created for both educational and practical purposes.
+This project aims to learn about HTTP protocol and build an HTTP(S) server, so it has been created for both educational and practical purposes.
+Although it is still in its early stages, it can already be used to serve simple websites.

 ## Table of contents 🗂️
 * [**Introduction** 📑](#introduction)